 When I started our Designing for the Age Enhanced series, I thought the articles would be informative and fun to write.
 But, since I’m in my 40s, I have to admit that being reminded about how bad my eyes and ears are already getting, what’s going to happen to my senses of smell and taste, and how I’m going to forget where I parked my car has gotten depressing.
 This series should have been titled Getting Older Sucks.

-In this last article of the series, I want to discuss the changes that happen to your sense of touch as you age, as well as changes you experience in other related senses.
+In this last article of the series, I want to discuss the changes that happen to your sense of touch as you age, as well as the changes you experience in other related senses.
 “Wait,” you might be thinking, “what other senses?”
 No, I’m not talking about a supposed sixth sense.
 You actually have several other senses beyond the basic five that allow you to interact with the world.

 Let’s start with this … close your eyes and raise your arm, and then tell me where your arm is in relation to your head.
 Above it?
 Below it?
 At the same level?
 Close by?
 Farther away?
 That’s proprioception at work.
 It’s your sense of the relative positions of the various parts of your body.
 Now pick something up and tell me how much effort you needed to expend to do it.
 Your awareness of the strength you had to use is also part of proprioception.

 Stand up and walk around.
 What keeps you from falling over?
 That’s equilibrioception, or your sense of balance.
 If you start to lose your balance, you know it, and you can make minute corrections to keep from falling over.
 It’s the result of several systems working together, including organs within your inner ear, your muscles, and your skeletal system.